ortfero

 qualident = ident [ "." ident ] .

-a qualified identifier selects a name from an imported module, a record field, a tagged-union variant, or an enumeration variant.
+a qualified identifier selects a name from an imported module, a record field, a union variant, or an enumeration variant. the if expression is described with the if statement (9.3).

 postfix = primary { index | field | deref } [ args ] .